 “This decision has been on my mind for a while, and I didn’t make it lightly,” Issa said in a statement announcing the end of his reelection bid.

-Issa said he had built a strong campaign operation, enjoyed broad support, and believed polling showed he could win.
-But after roughly a quarter-century in Congress and another quarter-century in business, he said it was time “for a new chapter and new challenges.”
+Issa said he had built a strong campaign operation, enjoyed broad support, and believed that polling showed that he could win.

-“First, we built the right campaign infrastructure, support has been overwhelming—including from President [Donald] Trump—and our polling was unmistakable: We would win this race.
-But after a quarter-century in Congress—and before that, a quarter-century in business—it’s the right time for a new chapter and new challenges.”
+“First, we built the right campaign infrastructure, support has been overwhelming—including from President [Donald] Trump—and our polling was unmistakable: We would win this race,“ he said. ”But after a quarter-century in Congress—and before that, a quarter-century in business—it’s the right time for a new chapter and new challenges.”

 A former Army officer and tech entrepreneur, Issa was first elected to a San Diego-area House seat in 2000.
-He chaired the House Oversight and Government Reform Committee from 2011 to 2014, overseeing high-profile investigations during the Obama administration, including probes into the 2012 attack on the U.S. consulate in Benghazi, Libya, and “Operation Fast and Furious,” where ATF agents allowed illegal gun purchases in an effort to map Mexican cartel networks but lost track of many of the weapons.
+He chaired the House Oversight and Government Reform Committee from 2011 to 2014, overseeing high-profile investigations during the Obama administration.
+These included probes into the 2012 attack on the U.S. Consulate in Benghazi, Libya, and Operation Fast and Furious, in which agents from the Bureau of Alcohol, Tobacco, Firearms, and Explosives allowed illegal gun purchases in an effort to map Mexican cartel networks but lost track of many of the weapons.

-After the lines shifted, Issa briefly floated the idea of running in Texas, but later said he would stay, declaring he “wasn’t quitting on California.”
+After the lines shifted, Issa briefly floated the idea of running in Texas, but later said he would stay, declaring that he “wasn’t quitting on California.”

-Several Democrats are already in the race for the now-bluer 48th District, including San Diego City Council member Marni von Wilpert and Navy veteran Ammar Campa-Najjar, and Democrats quickly framed Issa’s decision as a sign the seat is ripe for a flip.
+Several Democrats are already in the race for the now-bluer 48th District, including San Diego City Council member Marni von Wilpert and Navy veteran Ammar Campa-Najjar, and Democrats have quickly framed Issa’s decision as a sign the seat is ripe for a flip.

 “Issa abandoning his voters now is the clearest sign yet that Republicans know he can’t win,” Anna Elsasser, spokesperson for the Democratic Congressional Campaign Committee, said in a statement.
 “Any Republican who tries to parachute into this race with the same extreme agenda will face the same fate.”